Bergie81/simple-rag-web-app-llamaindex-js/README.md

-# RAG Web App with LlamaIndex.js
+# RAG Chat App with LlamaIndex.js

 **A chat agent that uses the RAG model to answer questions.**